ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 All encrypted {{site.data.keyword.filestorage_short}} volumes that are provisioned in the enhanced data centers have a different mount point than non-encrypted volumes.
 To ensure that you're using the correct mount point, view the mount point information in the **Volume Details** page in the UI.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

 ## How many volumes can I provision?
 By default, you can provision a combined total of 250 block and file storage volumes.
 To increase your limit, contact your sales representative.
+For more information, see [Managing storage limits](managing-storage-limits.html).

 ## How many instances can share the use of a provisioned {{site.data.keyword.filestorage_short}} volume?
 The default limit for number of authorizations per file volume is 64.
 To increase this limit, contact your sales representative.